jmcook1186/RemoteIceSurfaceAnalyser/README.md

-# BigIceSurfClassifier
+# Big Ice Surf Classifier

-this repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
+This repository contains in-development code for automated downloading, processing, analysis and visualizing of Sentinel-2 data for the Greenland Dark Zone.
 For a user defined tile and date range, the script will download the imagery, reproject and apply an atmospheric correction, and then for each pixel predict a discrete surface type using a random forest classifier trained on fiels spectroscopy data, invert a radiative transfer model to retrieve ice grain size, density and light absorbing impurity concentrations, and calculate the surface albedo.
 Maps for each parameter are saved as jpgs and the summary data are saved as csv files for each tile/date.

 ## Setup